erasmus-without-paper/ewp-specs-architecture/README.md

    **Example:**

-   Let's say HEI X has a bad `get` IIAs API endpoint, which always responds with corrupted data (e.g. invalid XML namespace).
+   Let's say HEI X has a bad `get` IIAs API endpoint, which always responds with corrupted data (e.g., invalid XML namespace).
 When IIAs are changed, X sends a change notification, and this notification is "received and understood" by Y, but Y is unable to fetch the fresh data, because X's `get` endpoint responds with invalid data.

-   Such synchronization obviously is broken, and HEI X is to blame for that.
+   Such synchronization is broken, and HEI X is to blame for that.
    However, X is still sending a **completely valid** change notification.
-The broken `get` endpoint does not prevent that, as it is a separate part of the system. *This CNR specification states that it is still REQUIRED for the receiver Y to respond with HTTP 200 for such requests.* (Y may later send an email to X, and notify them about their error, but Y MUST NOT respond with HTTP 4xx for such requests.)
+The broken `get` endpoint does not prevent that, as it is a separate part of the system. *This CNR specification states that it is still REQUIRED for the receiver Y to respond with HTTP 200 for such requests.* (Y may later email X, and notify them about their error, but Y MUST NOT respond with HTTP 4xx for such requests.)

  * Sending a request with a `GET` method, or sending a `POST` request with invalid content type, missing required parameters, missing authentication credentials, invalid HTTP signatures etc. - all these are "true" bad requests.
-(Note however, that none of these errors depend on the IDs of the sent entities!)
+(Note that none of these errors depend on the IDs of the sent entities!)